I don’t know about you, but I wasn’t too concerned about including a homeschool PE program in our regular routine.

 As children move into the middle school/high school years I believe the focus should be placed more and more on independent exercise.

-Their homeschool studies are likely becoming more independent – which is great prep for college.
+Their homeschool studies are likely to become more independent – which is great prep for college.

 Encouraging independent exercise as part of their homeschool P.E. course load is also great preparation for life!

-Consider taking your older kids to a gym and having a trainer teach them how to use weights and machines.
+Consider taking your older kids on a few field trips to the gym and have a trainer teach them how to use weights and machines.

 Also talk about injury prevention points – noticing pain and listening to it, working different muscle groups, rest days, and the need for variety.